interrrp/uwuttp/README.md

 # uwuttp

-<sub>This README was written by ChatGPT.
-Have fun reading it.</sub>

 ## Description

 uwuttp is a fun web server that UwU-ifies any given piece of text.
 Want to add a touch of cuteness and